The idea that you need to have an engaged audience isn’t anything new at this point.

 While Twitter is for updates, Facebook can be for feelings, and if it’s a viable part of your business plan, you can get much closer to your followers on Facebook than you can elsewhere.

 You can find out what their days are like- what their interests outside of your blog are – and you can use that to ask them questions about themselves that normally, wouldn’t be possible or appropriate.
 Too often, blogs’ or companies’ Facebook pages are all about promotion when they could and should be all about community.
+People share in a community what they won’t with a brand, so you can research many aspects of your visitors just by engaging with them naturally.

 Our students at Firepole Marketing get a great deal of benefit out of the Facebook Groups we create for them to meet, network with and pick the brains of each other.
 You can use a similar set-up to spend more time talking with your audience casually, and the closer you become with them as individuals, the more you’re going to learn about their wants and needs.